HeatherBluesky/Week-6-Day-1/hw_scope_whodunnit.md

 console.log(verdict);
 ```
 /// the murderer is colonel mustard
-// the murderer is actually mrs white.
+// the murderer is actually mrs white, because of plot twist function.
 #### Episode 7

 ```js